 RADIATION: READ THIS SITE FIRST

 "There is no safe dose of radiation" ~ Prof. Edward P. Radford, Physician and Epidemiologist While a highly coordinated effort is underway by the nuclear industry, mainstream media, medical establishment and world governments to define, justify and reinforce a "safe level of radioactivity" pertaining to the air, the water, the food, and our bodies, the unspoken truth contained within the precautionary principle that there is no safe dose of radiation, nor a safe level of exposure to the 200+ radioisotopes released by the Fukushima reactor complex meltdown, is but an inaudible whisper in the cacophony of a world dominated by universal deception.
 There Is No "Safe" Level Of Radiation

-March 11, 2011 Ken Jorgustin Nuclear Meltdown Alert – follow updates here – scroll down “If they can’t restore power to the plant (and cool the reactor), then there’s the possibility of some sort of core meltdown”.
+March 11, 2011, by Ken Jorgustin Nuclear Meltdown Alert – follow updates here – scroll down “If they can’t restore power to the plant (and cool the reactor), then there’s the possibility of some sort of core meltdown”.
 An alarming statement made by James Acton, a physicist who examined Japan’s Kashiwazaki nuclear plant after a 2007 earthquake, who told CNN that Japanese authorities are in race to cool down the Fukushima reactor.
 Following the fifth largest earthquake in recorded world history, a magnitude 9.0 earthquake, has resulted in the closure of all Japan’s nuclear power reactors, one of which, the Fukushima reactor, is overheating and in danger of a meltdown if coolant is not restored soon.
 West Coast USA Danger IF Japan Nuclear Reactor Meltdown - Modern Survival Blog ? surviving uncertain times